brunch/brunch-guide/content/en/chapter04-starting-from-scratch.md

 /*# sourceMappingURL=app.css.map*/
 ```

 Not too shabby.
 What about `app.js`?
-It starts with Brunch’s “bootstrapper,” less than a hundred lines of JS code that provide module management and `require(…)` logic, then we get our modules, neatly wrapped.
+It starts with Brunch’s “bootstrapper”, less than a hundred lines of JS code that provide module management and `require(…)` logic, then we get our modules, neatly wrapped.
 Here are lines 93 and below, check out the `require.register(…)` plumbing for module registration:

 ```js
 require.register("application", function(exports, require, module) {